-We will cover the history of gambling laws in Canada, gambling regulatory bodies across the country, and all information regarding gambling laws.
-With this information, you will be informed about gambling laws and stay informed on avoiding breaking any law.
+We will cover the history of gambling laws in Canada, gambling regulatory bodies across the country, and all information regarding gambling regulation from province to province.
+Players in Ontario can only play at casinos licensed by iGaming Ontario.

 The History of Gambling in Canada